ubc-library-rc/intro-development-environment/_instructor_notes/Instructor_notes.md

 	a.
 What makes an extension good? (well maintained, used by a lot of people)
 	b.
 Talk about settings sync (for example, in a research project, all colleagues can sync their development environment while working on different machines)
 	c.
 Show format on save for prettier
-9. Install Python and introduce python extension + run/debug/ and test
+9. Install Python and introduce python extension + run/debug/ and test (For macOS, they need to install homebrew and then install python using brew)
 	a.
 Talk about choosing the interpreter and virtual environment

 	"python.formatting.provider": "black",